wtsia/CS-notes/PvsNP.md

-# Understanding P vs NP
+# Understanding P vs NP, and NP-completeness

 ### Introduction
 P vs NP concerns the question of how an algorithm used on a problem (P, polynomial time) that can find a solution, relates in some way to problems that, while hard for an algorithm to find an answer in P-time, can be quickly checked (NP, nondeterministic polynomial time)